BoE Lowers Base Rate to 4.25% | What it Means for Your Mortgage

 Key Takeaways

-• The Bank of England has reduced the base rate to 4.5% and mortgage rates may soon follow.
+• The Bank of England has reduced the base rate to 4.25% and mortgage rates are following.

 • Homeowners on tracker mortgages will see immediate reductions in payments, and fixed-rate borrowers are likely to benefit when their terms expire.